 Online Access Panels – Change Afoot?

-I can only assume that SSI deliberately wish to disrupt the business model of online Access Panels.
+I can only assume that SSI deliberately wishes to disrupt the business model of online Access Panels.

 If you are an end-client or a Major MR agency, why on earth would you wish to continue to simply purchase “professional” responses?
 Or be associated with that in any way?

-Many people in the audience were less shocked than myself – shoulder-shrugging seemed the most common reaction – that’s the way it is, seemed to be the reaction….
-“Good on Pete for outing it” “You look shocked, Edward – are you going to write a blog about it?”
+Many people in the audience were less shocked than me – shoulder-shrugging seemed the most common reaction – that’s the way it is, seemed to be the reaction… “Good on Pete for outing it” “You look shocked, Edward – are you going to write a blog about it?”
 “It’s true what the respondents said, I worked for years for an Access Panel…..”